aguunu/notas-fing/Sistemas Operativos/Threads.md

 - **Independencia**: Al ejecutarse los threads de forma independiente, si un thread se bloquea, los demás pueden seguir en ejecución.

 ### Modelos
-- *Many To One*: $n$ threads a nivel de usuario corresponden a un thread a nivel de sistema.
+- *Many To One*: $n$ threads a nivel de usuario corresponden a un thread a nivel de kernel.
-- *One To One*: Un thread a nivel de usuarios corresponde a un único thread a nivel de sistema.
+- *One To One*: Un thread a nivel de usuarios corresponde a un único thread a nivel de kernel.
-- *Many To Many*: $n$ threads a nivel de usuario corresponden a $m$ threads a nivel de sistema.
+- *Many To Many*: $n$ threads a nivel de usuario corresponden a $m$ threads a nivel de kernel.